JunLuo1991/mgprfs-mesh-generator/README.md

-# An Effective Triangle Mesh Generation Software For Grayscale or RGB Color Images
+# An Effective Triangle Mesh Generation Software For Grayscale and RGB Color Images

 This software was developed by Jun Luo as part of his Master of Applied Science thesis project.